Infilonic/rpc/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>

+Please keep in mind, this project should not be used for productive environments, since it's a project for learning purpose.
+There is no warranty from my side to any working parts.
+But you can use this code and modify it as you wish at the given conditions.

+If you have improvements to the code, create a pull request.